cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Definite length encoding is preferred whenever the length is known at the time the serialization of the item starts.

-## Canonically Encoded CBOR {#c14n}
+## Deterministically Encoded CBOR {#det_enc}

-Some protocols may want encoders to only emit CBOR in a particular canonical format; those protocols might also have the decoders check that their input is canonical.
-Those protocols are free to define what they mean by a canonical format and what encoders and decoders are expected to do.
-This section defines a set of restrictions that can serve as the base of such a canonical format.
+Some protocols may want encoders to only emit CBOR in a particular deterministic format; those protocols might also have the decoders check that their input is deterministic.
+Those protocols are free to define what they mean by a "deterministic format" and what encoders and decoders are expected to do.
+This section defines a set of restrictions that can serve as the base of such a deterministic format.

-A CBOR encoding satisfies the "core canonicalization requirements" if it satisfies the following restrictions:
+A CBOR encoding satisfies the "core deterministic encoding requirements" if it satisfies the following restrictions:

 * Arguments (see {{encoding}}) for integers, lengths in major types 2